Overview

 Career Opportunities

 Past students from Biomedical and Health Science backgrounds have pursued careers in research, industry and surveillance.
-Additionally, biomedical scientists have used this M.Sc. to gain fellowship of the Academy of Clinical Science and Laboratory Medicine (ACSLM).
+Additionally, biomedical scientists have used this M.Sc. to gain fellowship to the Academy of Clinical Science and Laboratory Medicine (ACSLM).

 Course Structure